DenisGorbachev/metawomen-docs/doc/Overview.md

 # Welcome, friend

-We're glad you've come to **learn** - because MetaWomen is a Learn-to-Earn project that allows the users to **receive rewards** for learning useful life skills.
+MetaWomen is a Learn-to-Earn project that allows the users to **receive rewards** for learning useful life skills.
 You can take some of our courses for free - however, only those users who purchased the MetaWomen NFT will be able to earn the MWL rewards token.

 Use the quick links to explore: